Historic bridges of the Atlanta area: Sope Creek covered bridge

-Carrying Paper Mill Road over Sope Creek next to the Marietta Paper Mill, it was burned by arsonists in 1967.
+Carrying Paper Mill Road over Sope Creek next to the Marietta Paper Mill, it was burned by arsonists on Easter Sunday morning, 1964.

 State Bridge

 State Bridge was located between Johns Creek and Duluth, over the Chattahoochee River and the Fulton/Gwinnett (originally Milton/Gwinnett) county line.
 It still carries (State Bridge Road / Pleasant Hill Road) over the river, very near State Bridge Crossing Elementary School on the Fulton side.